mvysny/mvysny.github.io/_posts/2022-9-12-virt-manager.md

 * Docker image: 2m 12s
 * Ubuntu 22.04 Guest in virt-manager: 2m 31s

 Not bad - very usable.
-The UI performance is perfect with 3D acceleration enabled.
+The UI performance is perfect with 3D acceleration enabled, but only on Intel GPUs: AMD GPUs offer choppy performance even with 3d acceleration enabled and are unusable for any professional work.

 ## Video